coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/usage.md

 ## Use your own business rules when the user is not found

-On the third user story, user was not found, you'll can listen to this event and use your own rules.
+On the third user story, user was not found, you can listen to this event and use your own rules.

 ```php
 // src/EventSubscriber/ForgotPasswordEventSubscriber.php